survivejs/react-book/manuscript/05_react_and_flux.md

 export default alt.createStore(NoteStore, 'NoteStore');
 ```

 We call `bindActions` to map each action to a method by name.
-We trigger the appropriate logic at each method based on that.
+After that we trigger the appropriate logic at each method.
 Finally, we connect the store with Alt using `alt.createStore`.

 Note that assigning a label to a store (`NoteStore` in this case) isn't required.
-It is a good practice as it protects the code against minification and possible collisions.
+It is a good practice, though, as it protects the code against minification.
 These labels become important when we persist the data.

 ### Implementing `create`